How Long Does it Take to Get Probate?

 In England and Wales it can take up to a year to complete the Probate process depending on the Estate assets and if there is a valid Will.
+In many cases HM Revenue & Customs will conduct a thorough review of the Inheritance Tax information that has been provided, and this can take several months.

 Probate can involve many hours of detailed administrative work, including calculating Inheritance Tax, Income Tax, Capital Gains Tax and any other legal work required.